telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 The user input is restricted within the predefined options.

-To apply a keyboard input, use the [Kendo UI ComboBox control]({% slug overview_kendoui_combobox_widget %}).
+To apply a keyboard input, use the [Kendo UI ComboBox]({% slug overview_kendoui_combobox_widget %}).

 ## Getting Started

 ### Initialize the DropDownList

-The Kendo UI DropDownList widget can be initialized in 3 ways:
+You can initialize the Kendo UI DropDownList widget in any of the following ways:

 1. By using the `<option>` tag of an existing `<select>` element with defined data items.
 2. By binding the widget to a local data array and using the `<input>` or the `<select>` element.